Assets list

 Highlight any color asset and choose a tool from the upper right.

-Exporting a profile as an xml file for editing.
-XML-file profiles opened into ColorThink 4 are automatically converted back into ICC profiles
+Export a profile as an xml file for editing.
+XML-file profiles opened into ColorThink 4 are automatically converted back into ICC profiles (Pro-level license)

 Column headings can be clicked and reordered, from lowest to highest value, etc.